mozilla/dxr/docs/source/development.rst

    machine—by cron or a build system.
 It's up to deployers to come up with strategies that make sense for them.

 2. A Flask web application which lets users query those indices.
+   :program:`dxr-serve.py` is a way to run the application for development
-The development entrypoint for the web application is :program:`dxr-serve.py`, but a more robust method should be used for :doc:`deployment`.
+    purposes, but a more robust method should be used for :doc:`deployment`.

 Setting Up